 The most modern beat license today is the unlimited beat lease license.
 Many producers are providing this option, and it’s pretty popular among artists.

 But what is an unlimited beat lease exactly?

 In short, this lease grants the artist or licensee unlimited rights to the beat.
-It’s similar to the unlimited rights that is received with an exclusive rights agreement, but without full ownership of the beat.
+It’s similar to the unlimited rights that is received with an exclusive rights agreement, but without sole use of the beat.
 This means that the producer can continue to lease the beat to however many artists they want.